SQL Server OFFSET FETCH

 • The FETCH clause specifies the number of rows to return after the OFFSET clause has been processed.
 The offset_row_count can be a constant, variable, or scalar that is greater or equal to one.

-• The OFFSET clause is mandatory while the FETCH clause is optional.
-Also, the FIRST and NEXT are synonyms, so you can use them interchangeably.
-Similarly, you can use the FIRST and NEXT interchangeably.
+• The OFFSET clause is mandatory, while the FETCH clause is optional.
+Additionally, FIRST and NEXT are synonyms and can be used interchangeably.
+Similarly, you can use ROW and ROWS interchangeably.

-The following illustrates the OFFSET and FETCH clauses:
+The following picture illustrates the OFFSET and FETCH clauses:

 SQL Server OFFSET FETCH

-Note that you must use the OFFSET and FETCH clauses with the ORDER BY clause.
-Otherwise, you will get an error.
+It’s important to note that you must use the OFFSET and FETCH clauses with the ORDER BY clause.
+Otherwise, you encounter an error.

-The OFFSET and FETCH clauses are preferable for implementing the query paging solution than the TOP clause.
+The OFFSET and FETCH clauses are preferable for implementing the query paging solutions compared to the TOP clause.

-The OFFSET and FETCH clauses have been available since SQL Server 2012 (11.x) and later and Azure SQL Database.
+The OFFSET and FETCH clauses have been available since SQL Server 2012 (11.x) and later, as well as Azure SQL Database.

 We will use the products table from the sample database for the demonstration.